Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

 Before starting, you should have:

-1. A machine with 1.3.x installed
-2. A USB stick or other Block Device, local to ncn-m001.
+1. A USB stick or other Block Device, local to ncn-m001.
-   - The block device should be `>=32GB`, the toolkit's built from "just-enough-OS" and can fit on smaller drives.
+   - The block device should be `>=256GB`
-3. The drive letter of that device (i.e. `/dev/sdd`)
+2. The drive letter of that device (i.e. `/dev/sdd`)
-4. External network connections moved from ncn-w001 to ncn-m001
+3. If you are installing a system that previously had 1.3 installed, move external network connections from ncn-w001 to ncn-m001
    - See [012-MOVE-SITE-CONNECTIONS.md](012-MOVE-SITE-CONNECTIONS.md).
-5. Access to stash, to `git clone https://stash.us.cray.com/scm/mtl/cray-pre-install-toolkit.git` onto your NCN.
+4. Access to stash, to `git clone https://stash.us.cray.com/scm/mtl/cray-pre-install-toolkit.git` onto your NCN.
-6. `csi` installed (get the [latest built rpm](http://car.dev.cray.com/artifactory/shasta-premium/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/)
+5. `csi` installed (get the [latest built rpm](http://car.dev.cray.com/artifactory/shasta-premium/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/)

 ### Steps: